C0D3D3V/Moodle-DL/README.md

 Moodle does not provide an interface to download information from all submissions of a course at once.
 Therefore it can be slow to monitor changes of submissions.
 For this reason the option to download submissions and feedback files is optional.

-To download submissions and feedback files you have to set the variable `download_submissions` to `true` in the configuration, as in the following example:
+To download submissions and feedback files you have to set the attribute `download_submissions` to `true` in the configuration (config.json), as in the following example:
 ```
 {
     ...,